ut2310/memory_management_take_home/README.md

 #### Live Demo

-**`demo_compression.py`** - A demonstration of how the agent's memory management cam work in practice:
+**`demo_compression.py`** - A demonstration of how the agent's memory management can work in practice:

-The agent continuously summarizes tool results as they're executed, running in parallel with planning the next action to maximize efficiency
+The agent continuously summarizes tool results as they are executed, in parallel with planning the next action, to maximize efficiency.

-Demonstrates how related tool executions (e.g., AWS operations, file modifications) get grouped and compressed when memory pressure increases.
-Shows how the agent selectively expands compressed tools back to full detail when that specific information becomes relevant for future actions.
-Illustrates the complete workflow from raw tool results → summaries → compression → selective expansion based on what the agent needs to know
+It demonstrates how related tool executions (e.g., AWS operations, file modifications) are grouped and compressed when memory pressure increases.
+It also shows how the agent selectively expands compressed tools back to full detail when that information becomes relevant.
+It illustrates the workflow from raw tool results → summaries → compression → selective expansion based on what the agent needs.

 Run with: